-Goodman South Campus, Room 101 Email: PublicSafety@madisoncollege.edu
+Goodman South Campus, Room 101

-Reports can be made to local law enforcement for the respective jurisdiction.
-(Refer to Table 1 which appears earlier in this document.)

-Reports can be made at the main office of a Madison metro or regional campus or to a campus administrator:
+- Reports can be made to local law enforcement for the respective jurisdiction.
+(Refer to Table 1 which appears earlier in this document.) - Reports can be made at the main office of a Madison metro or regional campus or to a campus administrator: